mjrgh/PinscapePico/ExpansionBoards/PowerDistribution/README.md

 Pinscape Pico expansion boards, but it could really be used with just about any pin cab setup, with or without an I/O board like Pinscape.

+## Danger - high voltage

+This board provides connections to the 120VAC mains inputs to the various DC power supplies.
+It also has a section for 48VDC power.
+Line voltage and 48VDC are both hazardous, capable of causing electric shock and fires.
+The board must be installed in the cabinet so that it's shielded from accidental contact with the operator or with loose articles, in a grounded metal enclosure (grounded to Earth ground through the AC outlet) or an insulated enclosure.

+## Features

 This board has several functions special to pin cabs:

 * "Smart" power switching: Virtual pin cabs typically have two or